 “They are a blessing,” said Terri.
 “Every day these kids wake up, and they are giggling, and they are happy, and you see the smiles on their faces, that’s what makes this worth it.”

 There’s no better story to show us how lucky we are to have our family members who love us—for not everyone is so lucky.
-What better time is there than the Holiday Season to share time with them and show appreciation toward those dear loved ones.
-This will most certainly be the case in the Hawthorn household this Christmas!
+What better time is there than the Holiday Season to share time with them and show appreciation toward those dear loved ones?
+This was most certainly the case in the Hawthorn household during Christmas 2018!

 You may also want to watch this video